 For RODS purposes, traveling time is considered on-duty time.
 A timeframe when a driver is free of work activities is called off duty, and it refers to the following: time spent resting in or on a parked vehicle; a required 10-hour off-duty period called the sleeper berth; and up to 2 hours riding in the passenger seat of a property-carrying vehicle before or after a period of at least 7 consecutive hours in the sleeper berth.

-- The 14-hour rule establishes that after being on duty for 14 hours, drivers should take 10 consecutive hours off duty.
+- The 14-hour rule limits drivers to a 14-hour on-duty window after coming on duty following 10 consecutive hours off duty.

-- The 30-minute rest break rule requires drivers to take a break after 8 hours of driving.
+- The 30-minute break rule requires drivers to take a break of at least 30 consecutive minutes after 8 cumulative hours of driving time without such an interruption.

 State-Specific Log Book Regulations